1 Peter 1:11c

 1) the sufferings of Christ and

-2) the glories to follow.
+2) the glories that should follow.

-By His suffering on the cross, Jesus took our hell that we might have His heaven.
+By his suffering on the cross, Jesus took our hell that we might have his heaven.